RamadhanAmizudin/Wordpress-scanner/README.md

 #### Introduction

+Now possible with or without cli thanks to NotANoob

 A Wordpress Scanner written in PHP, focus on vulnerability assessment and security audit of misconfiguration in the Wordpress installation.
 Wordpress Scanner is capable of finding the flaw in the Wordpress installation and will provide all the information regarding the vulnerability.
 Wordpress Scanner is not a tool for code auditing, it performs "black box" scanning for the Wordpress powered web application.